Bánh Xèo Recipe (Vietnamese Crepes)

 Therefore, over the last few months I’ve been experimenting with several authentic dishes we ate in Vietnam, as well as cooking the recipes we learned to make in our Vietnamese cooking class.

-Our favorite new to us dish is a Bánh Xèo Recipe (Vietnamese Crepes.)
+Our favorite new dish is a Bánh Xèo Recipe (Vietnamese Crepes.)

 This oddly fabulous meal is actually easy to make at home, and is a fun experience for all who partake!